neuroinformatics-unit/neuroinformatics-unit.github.io/README.md

 ## Website structure

 The website is built using [Sphinx](https://www.sphinx-doc.org/en/master/) and the [PyData Sphinx Theme](https://pydata-sphinx-theme.readthedocs.io/en/latest/).
-* Build requriements are listed in `docs/requirements.txt`.
+* Build requirements are listed in `docs/requirements.txt`.
 * The source files are located in `docs/source` and include:
   * `conf.py`: Sphinx configuration file
   * `index.md`: landing page linking to all other pages